system76/tech-docs/src/models/thelio-major-r3/repairs.md

 ## Replacing the power supply:

 The power supply unit (PSU) is modular and can be replaced with another unit of the same model.
-Different models may not be compatible with the cabling pre-installed in the Thelio.
+Different models may not be compatible with the pre-installed cabling.

 **Tools required:** Cross-head (Phillips) screwdriver
 **Time estimate:** 20 minutes